run-ai/docs/docs/Researcher/cli-reference/runai-delete.md

 ## Options

-<job-name\> the name of the Job to run the command with, Mandatory.
+<job-name\> - The name of the Job to run the command with.
+Mandatory.

 --loglevel (string)
 >  Set the logging level.
 One of: debug | info | warn | error (default "info").